This article will look at Second World War British Army Casualty Lists and is divided into the following four sections:

 - Army or Personal Number

-- Regiment/unit: The exact unit a soldier was serving in was usually recorded.
+- Regiment/unit: The exact unit a soldier was serving in was usually recorded, e.g. 1st Battalion The Leicestershire Regiment rather than just Leicestershire Regiment

-I’ve written a list of British Army abbreviations and acronyms which will help you to understand the information contained on the pages: British Army WW2 Abbreviations and Acronyms.
+If the person was recorded as missing, then they should have another entry in a later list recording if they were later confirmed killed, not missing or a prisoner of war.
+I’ve created a list of British Army Second World War Abbreviations and Acronyms which will help you to understand the information contained in the lists.
 If you are using FindmyPast (see below) then the abbreviations and acronyms have already been written out in full.

 How to Find and Search British Army Second World War Casualty Lists